SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/stages/publish.md

 # Publish

-This stage publishes an add-on for the ABAP Environment and confirms the delivery (please refer to the [scenario description](../../../scenarios/abapEnvironmentAddons.md)).
+This stage publishes an add-on for the ABAP Environment (please refer to the [scenario description](../../../scenarios/abapEnvironmentAddons.md)).

 ## Steps